Dynamic Therapy for Conscious Living

 -

-Acceptance is an essential ongoing process where we work to let go of what is not serving us anymore, develop willingness to make space for our all of our feelings (especially the challenging ones) to understand what they are communicating (what we care about, what we might need to do or not!).
+Acceptance is both an essential skill and process of letting go of what is not serving us anymore, developing willingness to make space for our all of our feelings (especially the challenging ones) to understand what they are communicating (what we care about, what we should do).
 This process allows our thoughts and feelings to come and go on their own as we get better at reinvesting our energy toward our aligning our actions with our values and what truly matters.

 Without acceptance, we often struggle with feelings of discomfort and pain (even in the face of meaningful growth), obsessing over how things should be.
 When this becomes too much, our protective mind urges us back toward avoidance/numbing (making life even smaller).
 The reality is that many of the best things in life (or the things we are most proud of) come with a significant degree of necessary discomfort, pain, or sacrifice.
 I want to help broaden that type of willingness as a default attitude toward life (not just trying to feel happy and relaxed all the time).